-- Degree of Bachelor of Dental Surgery (BDS) - The Degree may be awarded without qualification or "with Honours" or "with Commendation" as specified in the Honours and Commendation criteria documentation and upon ratification by the Clinical Dentistry BDS Examinations Board.
-Outstanding performance in any year may result in the award of pass "with Merit" or passes "with Distinction". - 2 Subject to any exemptions granted under the terms of Regulation 8, a candidate for the Degree shall be required to pursue the studies detailed in course documentation for a period of not less than five academic years. - 3 The curriculum for the Degree shall consist of Years 1-5, as detailed in the module handbooks. - 4 Except where exemptions have been granted in terms of these Regulations, a candidate will be examined in the contents of the curriculum as specified in course and examination documentation for the Degree. - There will be Degree Examination(s) at the end of the Pre-dental Year, the Introduction to Clinical Skills Course and each of the five years of the Dental Course (including CMS in 3BDS). - 6 Subject to Regulation 12(1) below there will be two diets of examination for each set of the Degree Examinations referred to in the preceding Regulation.
-Each examination subject will be allocated to an appropriate period of examination as determined by the University. - 7 Before being permitted to study for the BDS Degree, an intending candidate must have satisfied the general requirements for entrance to the University and should normally possess the qualifications as detailed in the University Undergraduate Prospectus. - 8 Subject to Regulation 10 below, an intending candidate for the Degree with additional qualifications may be granted exemption from study or examination, or both, to such extent as the School may determine. - In the case of a student whose ability, conduct or knowledge gives rise to concerns that patient safety could be compromised, the Dean of Dentistry, following consultation with relevant clinical staff, may temporarily debar the student from all or any clinical work on the course.
-Such instances will be dealt with by the Professionalism and Capability Committee, in accordance with the Dundee Dental School Fitness to Practise Guidelines, at the earliest reasonable opportunity. - 10 Candidates' knowledge shall be assessed at such times and by such means as the School Board determines:
+- 1. For Final Year 20-21, the Degree may be awarded without qualification of "with Honours" or "with Commendation" as specified in the Honours and Commendation criteria documentation and upon ratification by the Clinical Dentistry BDS Examinations Board.
+Outstanding performance in any year may result in the award of pass "with Merit" or passes "with distinction". - 2.
+Subject to any exemptions granted under the terms of Regulation 8, a candidate for the Degree shall be required to pursue the studies detailed in course documentation for a period of not less than five academic years. - 3.
+The curriculum for the Degree shall consist of Years 1-5, as detailed in the module handbooks. - 4.
+Except where exemptions have been granted in terms of these Regulations, a candidate will be examined in the contents of the curriculum as specified in course and examination documentation for the Degree. - 5.
+There will be Degree Examination(s) at the end of each module for students commencing 2018-19 onwards, and at the end of each academic year for students commencing before 2018-19. - 6.
+Subject to Regulation 12(1) below there will be two diets of examination for each set of the Degree Examinations referred to in the preceding Regulation.
+Each examination subject will be allocated to an appropriate period of examination as determined by the University. - 7.
+Before being permitted to study for the BDS Degree, an intending candidate must have satisfied the general requirements for entrance to the University and should normally possess the qualifications as detailed in the University Undergraduate Prospectus. - 8.
+Subject to Regulation 10 below, an intending candidate for the Degree with additional qualifications may be granted exemption from study or examination, or both, to such extent as the School may determine. - 9.
+In the case of a student whose ability, conduct or knowledge gives rise to concerns that patient safety could be compromised, the Dean of Dentistry, following consultation with relevant clinical staff, may temporarily debar the student from all or any clinical work on the course.
+Such instances will be dealt with by the Professionalism and Capability Committee, in accordance with the University Fitness to Practice Guidelines, at the earliest reasonable opportunity. - 10.
+Candidates' knowledge shall be assessed at such times and by such means as the School Board determines: Provided: